bfjnaude/dnd/story.md

 Cranorin's yearning for adventure lead him to accept a request from the Emerald Enclave to investigate disturbances in natural balance along the Dessarin river near Stone Bridge.

 The characters seek shelter at a local in Westbridge after a storm starts to kick up...

-Inkeeper: Darius
+Inkeeper of the Snoring Giant: Darius
 Stout dark haired human man, tanned skin, hairy chest & forearms, mutton chops.